theapache64/theapache64.github.io/src/content/blog/learning-basic-electronics-by-building-fireflies.md

 I wanted my firefly to only blink at night and slow down the blinking.
 The first part wud also cut the energy consumption by half.
 I asked my first question: "How can I make it blink only at night?"
 Perplexity introduced me to the LDR (Light Dependent Resistor).
 I was mind-blown.
 That’s exactly what I needed.
 I couldn't believe it.
 It sounded like AI hallucination to me at that time TBH.
 Just to be sure, I checked if LDRs are real.
 They are!
 I jumped on my bike and rushed to the shop again.
 Got few.
 Soldered one into my circuit.

 It did NOT work!
 I realized I connected it wrong (my bad, Perplexity’s bad, or maybe we both 🤷🏼‍♂️).
 Once I hooked it up correctly, it was like magic: the LED would stay ON only in the dark.
-Even better, I learned I could adjust the sensitivity by adding an resistor in series with the LDR.
+Even better, I learned I could adjust the sensitivity by adding a resistor in series with the LDR.

-To fine-tune the blink delay, I discovered I can tweak with the capacitor and resistor values.
+To fine-tune the blink delay, I discovered I can tweak the capacitor and resistor values.
 But trying resistors one by one felt like a boring task.
-I disovered something called a Potentiometer that's more like a dynamic resistor that you has a knob you can twist to increase and decrease the resistance.
+I discovered something called a Potentiometer that's more like a dynamic resistor that has a knob you can twist to increase and decrease the resistance.
 Guess what?
 Took the bike, bought it, connected it, and found the sweet spot.
 I swapped out a 100kΩ resistor for the sweet spot 500kΩ and noticed the interval between blinks stretched from 1 to 5 seconds.
 I experimented with different capacitor values also and, after a lot of trial and error, even built my own little web-based simulator to predict blink delays -> https://a64.in/tools/astable-delay-simulator.html (I guess the software guy in me couldn't rest!).

 ![alt text](image-53.png)